SoundScapeRenderer/SSRemoteVST/README.md

 |timeout|the time in milliseconds the VST Plugin waits for an answer by the SSR|

 The contents of the markups host, port and timeout are just examples which the user may edit regarding his systems and SSR configuration.

-## Dependencies

-The Plugin uses the [C++11 Standard](https://en.wikipedia.org/wiki/C%2B%2B11) which has to be supported by your compiler (e.g. at least GCC 4.7).

-The following libraries are used:

-+ Steinberg VST
-+ JUCE (currently located in the repository)
-+ Boost C++ Library
-+ Jack-Audio-Connection-Kit

 ## Running the VST Plugin